Ambulance Driver Certificate

 - Hold a driver license that is valid in California.

 - Visit a DMV office (appointments are recommended).

 - Pass an Ambulance Driver Certification examination.

-- To allow you sufficient time for testing, DMV will not administer knowledge tests within 30 minutes of closing.
+- Allow sufficient time for testing, DMV will not administer knowledge tests within 30 minutes of closing.
 See hours of operation for the field office you are visiting.

 - Submit a completed Medical Examination Report (MER) Form (MCSA 5875) and Medical Examiner’s Certification (MEC) Form (MCSA 5876).

-- Submit a completed Request for Live Scan Service Application (DMV 8016 [BCII 8016]).
+- Submit a completed Request for Live Scan Service Application (DMV 8016).
 (Not required on renewal applications.)

 Ambulance Driver Certificates are valid for a period not to exceed 5 years and 6 months from the date of issuance.